ktamic/Virustotal/README.md

 # Virustotal file scanner (Uno)

-* Show file scan report (if has been scanned before)
+* Show file scan report (if the file has been scanned before) & ask for a re-scan.
-& ask you if you went to re-scan it.
-* upload and scan new file (if virustotal didn't recognize file hash) & wait 9min until he make scan report
+* upload and scan new file.

 * usage : python virutotal.py -f /home/user/Desktop/file2003.doc